 The hard lockdown was supposed to end during the second week of January, but it was extended and in fact increased in severity several times.

-By the end of January, everyone had to ditch their cloth masks, filter or no, and don a medical-grade face and nose covering if they wanted to enter public transportation, grocery stores, and some high-traffic streets in town.
+By the end of January, everyone had to ditch their cloth masks, filter or no, and don a medical-grade mouth and nose covering if they wanted to enter public transportation, grocery stores, and some high-traffic streets in town.

 Pandemic fatigue has started to really set in for many people since the new year began.
 Although we did get two beautiful weeks of snow this year, winters in Germany are usually cold and grey, which doesn’t help to keep spirits high.
 A lot of people continue to protest restrictions, while a lot of other people are disappointed with the slow and inadequate implementation of the second lockdown.